juliemoynat/contact-form-7/README-a11y-fixes.md

 ### Using specific comment tags

-To make it easier to merge changes with new updates, we document our changes in the code.
-Make sure to wrap the section of code you've changed with the following comment tags:
+To make it easier to merge changes with new updates, changes in the code is documented.
+Make sure to wrap the section of code you’ve changed with the following comment tags:

 ```php
 /**